apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

 Image Mounts
 ------------

-In apptainer 3.6 and above you can mount a directory contained in an image file into a container.
+Apptainer provides you possibility to mount a directory contained in an image file into a container.
 This may be useful if you want to distribute directories containing a large number of data files as a single image file.